-See similar code, without Requests.
+See similar code, sans Requests.

-Requests takes all of the work out of Python HTTP/1.1 - making your integration with web services seamless.
+Requests allows you to send organic, grass-fed HTTP/1.1 requests, without the need for manual labor.
 There's no need to manually add query strings to your URLs, or to form-encode your POST data.
 Keep-alive and HTTP connection pooling are 100% automatic, powered by urllib3, which is embedded within Requests.